arbeadiegreenspace.org

 This area is part of the Dee Valley Special Landscape Area and there are fine views from the Core Path across to moorland hills.
 Appendix 13 of the LDP states that "Proposals should not impact on the sense of place provided by the river and wooded banks, rising to moorland hills".
 This loss of public/community view cannot be practically mitigated.

-CONTACT YOUR LOCAL COUNCILLORS AND BANCHORY COMMUNITY COUNCIL
+CONTACT BANCHORY COMMUNITY COUNCIL AND YOUR LOCAL COUNCILLORS

 cllr.e.durno@aberdeenshire.gov.uk